 - American alligators

-Plus, aside from the comfort, safety, and most of all shade, they will suggest and maneuver you over some secret spots that only locals and guides are aware of.
-Even a half-day trip will leave you fulfilled with your catches and being more knowledgeable about this beautiful fishery.
+Besides the comfort, safety, and, most of all, shade, they will suggest and maneuver you over secret spots that only locals and guides know of.
+Even a half-day trip will leave you fulfilled with your catches and more knowledgeable about this beautiful fishery.